jaytimm/american-political-data-and-r/README.md

 house <- gsheet::gsheet2tbl(url)
 ```

-Data are super dirty.
-A simple cleaning procedure that will scale (for the most part) to other data sources at the Daily Kos.
-With a simple focus on ... :
+> A simple cleaning procedure that should (roughly) scale to other data sources at the Daily Kos.

 ``` r
 fix <- as.data.frame(cbind(colnames(house), as.character(house[1,])),